ilyakrasavin/Embodied-Conversational-Agent/README.md

 ## About
 This base Module provides Affective Context Awareness for an early-stage Embodied Conversational Agent.<br>
+Outlines the design of Convolutional Neural Networks implemented and trained using Keras (Tensorflow2 Backend)<br>
+Datasets used are:
+1) Microsoft FER2013
+2) Cohn-Kanade+

-Microsoft FER2013 and Cohn-Kanade+ Datasets are used to train ConvNets in Keras, which are employed for Facial Emotion Recognition using OpenCV software.
+Trained models are employed in Real-Time Facial Emotion Recognition using OpenCV software.

 ## Contents